Some of our Frequently Asked Questions about being a Kiltie

-All of our Kilties will also receive a t-shirt and a jacket, which must be worn on event days.
+All of our Kilties will also receive a uniform.
 If the weather is really wet, it might be worthwhile to wear a waterproof jacket underneath the Kilties rain jacket to ensure you keep dry throughout your shift.

 - Should I follow tradition and be a true Scotsman on an event day?